iutools/iutools/doc/for-devs/__README-dev.md

 is covered by JUnit tests.

 At the moment, the only way to test the client-side code is to manually test it.
-The file iutools/doc/test-plan.md provides a fairly.
+The file [iutools/doc/for-devs/test-plan.md](./test-plan.md) provides a fairly extensive manual test plan.
 Carryng out the test plan takes about 30 mins.

 ### Stress tests